Daily Prayer from the Anglican Prayer Book for Australia

 Let us pray

-Loving God, we give you thanks, that through your son Jesus Christ, you have shown us the way to live in your righteousness.
+Lord, we give you thanks, that through your son Jesus Christ, you have shown us the way to live in your righteousness.
 You made us in your likeness, you gave your only son Jesus Christ who gave us forgiveness of sin, bring us together as one, different in culture but given new life in Jesus Christ.
 Reconciled, forgiven, sharing you with others as you have called us to do.
 We pray for reconciliation with you God and reconciliation with each other and ask for strength to remain in your presence in all we do.

 Saviour God, we remember with love all those that have passed this week.
 We thank you for the faithfully departed and your servants in every age.
 We ask that our ancestors and all your saints may be brought to a joyful resurrection and the fulfilment of your glorious kingdom.